 Notes on integer division.
+Notes on integer division.

 Dave Barber's other pages.

-§ 1.
+§1.
 Important in mathematics is the elementary operation known as division, which is often introduced in elementary schools.

 It requires two numerical inputs.
 The first is called a numerator or dividend; and the second a denominator or divisor.
-In nearly all contexts, including this report, the denominator is not allowed to be zero.
+In nearly all mathematical contexts, including this report, the denominator is not allowed to be zero.
 Division generates either one or two outputs, depending on what sort of numbers are used.

 There will be one output (the quotient) when using for instance rational numbers or real numbers.
 This variety of division was created in order to be the inverse of multiplication, in the sense that multiplying the quotient by the denominator yields the numerator exactly.

-There will be two outputs (the quotient and remainder) when using for example ordinary integers or Gaussian integers.
+There will be two outputs (the quotient and remainder) with for example ordinary integers or Gaussian integers.
 With inputs of an integral nature, it is not always possible to find a quotient such that the quotient times the denominator equals the numerator exactly.
 Instead is sought an approximate quotient, with the remainder to house the error.
-More specifically, when the remainder is added to the product of the quotient and the dividend, the numerator is obtained (see Euclidean division).
+More specifically, when the remainder is added to the product of the quotient and the denominator, the numerator is obtained (see Euclidean division).
 This report is an examination of what the word "approximate" might mean.

-Remember that the quotient in one-output division is always exact, but the quotient in two-output division might not be.
+Contrast that the quotient in one-output division is always exact, but the quotient in two-output division might not be.

 In the text below, majuscules N will stand for numerator, D denominator, Q quotient, and R remainder.
-Ordered-pair notation with square brackets will be used to write the results of the prototypical division problem: N ÷ D = [ Q, R ].
+Ordered-pair notation with square brackets will be used to write the results of the prototypical integer division problem: N ÷ D = [ Q, R ].

 Sometimes it is helpful to have a functional notation for the quotient or remainder.
 Hence define the quo function as a way of extracting the quotient from the ordered pair, established by the identity N ÷ D = [ quo (N, D), R ].
 Similarly define function rem such that N ÷ D = [ Q, rem (N, D) ].